hSaria/ChromaTerm/.github/README.md

 If you've got any questions or suggestions, please open up an [issue](https://github.com/hSaria/ChromaTerm/issues/new/choose) (always appreciated).

-There is no planned support for Windows due to the lack in standards support.
+There is no planned support for Windows due to the lack of standards.